jmdurant/telehealth-module/README.md

    * *Start Tele-visit (Provider)* – launches meeting as host.
    * *Start Tele-visit (Patient)* – launches meeting in patient mode (for testing).
    * *Send Invite (Email/SMS)* – one-click patient notification.
 Status alert shown.
+4. **Real-time Waiting Room Notifications**:
+   * When a patient joins the waiting room, providers receive a toast notification.
+   * Notifications appear in the bottom-right corner of any OpenEMR page.
+   * Clicking the notification takes the provider directly to the meeting.
+   * This feature requires `telehealth_mode = telesalud` in globals.
-4. Invite actions are logged; view with SQL or future reporting.
+5. Invite actions are logged; view with SQL or future reporting.

 ---
 ## Packaging / Distribution